• Skip to primary navigation

 • Substitute Cream of Celery Soup.
 For a different flavor substitute celery soup for the chicken soup.

 • Substitute Different Cheeses.
-You can also use your favorite cheeses that melt well in this casserole.
+You can also use your favorite melted cheeses in this casserole.
 Swiss, Monterey Jack, Gouda, and Gruyère are great choices.

 • Substitute Potato Chips.
 For another crunchy topping try 2 cups of potato chips.